hanhsuantsai/KC-Term-Pathway-Enrichment-Analysis-1/README.md

 - **docs/**: Documentation files, including the usage guide for running the scripts.
   - `Instructions.md`: Step-by-step guide on how to run the pathway enrichment analysis.

+## Automated Data Loading
+The datasets required for the analysis are automatically loaded through the provided R code.
+You do not need to manually download or specify paths for the following datasets:
+- `KEGG Gene Sets`
+- `KC Gene Sets`
+- `Reactome Gene Sets`

 ## Usage